At the Cottrell Law Office, our experienced Missouri workers’ compensation attorneys are dedicated to helping everyone in our community.

 If your job requires you to travel in a motor vehicle or operate a vehicle such as a forklift or a tractor, then you may be susceptible to injuries from motor vehicle accidents.
 If you are operating the vehicle for work-related reasons then your injury should be covered under Workers’ Compensation.

-If you have questions regarding workplace injuries or any other Workers Comp matters in Arkansas or Missouri, please contact the Cottrell Law Office for a free consultation.
-You can contact us either online or by calling us toll-free at (888) 616-6356.
+If you have questions regarding workplace injuries or any other Workers’ Comp matters in Missouri, please reach out to the Cottrell Law Office for a free consultation.
+Send us an online message or call us toll-free at (800) 364-8305.